novalis78/btc-mars-bridge/README.md

 1. A secret preimage is generated along with its SHA256 hash
 2. Two HTLCs are created:
    - The Bitcoin HTLC: Customer locks BTC, Provider can claim with the preimage
-   - The MarsCoin HTLC: Provider locks MarsCoin, Customer can claim with the preimage
+   - The Marscoin HTLC: Provider locks Marscoin, Customer can claim with the preimage
-3. The provider reveals the preimage by claiming the Bitcoin, which allows the customer to claim the MarsCoin
+3. The provider reveals the preimage by claiming the Bitcoin, which allows the customer to claim the Marscoin
 4. If the swap doesn't complete, timelocks ensure both parties can reclaim their funds after a timeout period

 ## Features

-- Trustless atomic swaps between Bitcoin and MarsCoin
+- Trustless atomic swaps between Bitcoin and Marscoin
 - Command-line interface for managing swaps
 - Secure implementation of Hashed Timelock Contracts (HTLCs)
 - Support for mainnet and testnet